 Streaming via Browser is more user-friendly than using custom applications

-Streaming services can create separate desktop applications like they have for Android and iOS devices.
-All major browsers run inside a sandbox which separates browser processes from the host machine.
+Streaming services can create separate desktop applications as they have for Android and iOS devices.
+All major browsers run inside a sandbox that separates browser processes from the host machine.
 This is a major safeguard against malicious code from accessing and infecting your device.

 All browser vendors invest heavily in ensuring maximum security.
 Google launched the Chrome Rewards Program in 2010, offering rewards upto $100,000 for reporting security vulnerabilities that could compromise a user’s host system.

-Proprietary apps on Desktops have much greater access to the user device, including access to the file system and user-private data.
-As proprietary applications communicates directly with the website, they may collect more extensive data about the end-user, becoming a major privacy threat.
+Proprietary apps on Desktops have much greater access to the user’s device, including access to the file system and user-private data.
+As proprietary applications communicate directly with the website, they may collect more extensive data about the end-user, becoming a major privacy threat.

 The role of Encrypted Media Extensions API in DRM systems

 EME API mediates information flow between Trusted Systems